Properties of cabbage

 EXTERNAL USE PREPARATIONS WITH CABBAGE LEAVES AND JUICE

 - Anti-inflammatory: Cabbage has anti-inflammatory properties.
-Applied externally it can relieve pain, such as osteoarthritis joint pain. ( Heat a cabbage leaf and apply it on the painful joint)
+Applied externally it can relieve pain, such as osteoarthritis, joint pain, sciatica, etc (Heat a cabbage leaf and apply it on the painful joint)

 - Warts: (Apply the cabbage juice to the wart.)